World's Largest Scale Model of the Solar System

 An elaborate model of the Moon (18 cm in diameter) is on display in another part of the museum.

 Mars (35 cm in diameter) is located at Mörby Centrum, a shopping centre in Danderyd, a suburb of Stockholm.
 It is 11.6 km from the Globe.
 The model, made in copper by the Finnish artist Heikki Haapanen is connected by a "umbilical cord" to a steel plate on the floor having an Earth image.
 The globe also features marks that represent some typical martian chemical elements.
+Jupiter (7.3 m in diameter) is placed at the roundabout near Sky City, in Stockholm's large airport Arlanda 40 km from the Globe.
+Made as a flower decoration, with different flowers representing different zones of the giant gas planet; however, there are plans to build a 3D model.

 Saturn (6.1 m in diameter) is placed outside the old observatory of Anders Celsius, in the so-called Celsius Square, at centre of Uppsala, 73 km from the Globe.